BRUNCHCOT Booth Menu & Food Review: 2023 EPCOT Flower & Garden Festival

-Epcot Sunshine Griddle is an Outdoor Kitchen at the 2022 Epcot Flower & Garden Festival near Test Track.
+BRUNCHCOT is an Outdoor Kitchen at the 2023 EPCOT Flower & Garden Festival near Test Track.
 In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, thoughts on what’s worth your money & what to skip, and how to find this exceptional booth.

 With the festival getting longer in the last couple years, the number of food booths has proliferated, bringing many new festival favorites to the event.
 However, it’s been 5 years since we’ve seen any new kiosk that has been this much of a home run.
 That’s when Flavors from Fire debuted at the EPCOT International Food & Wine Festival, bringing with it a stacked menu from top to bottom.
 That booth has remained a perennial favorite since, with menu changes that have kept things fresh but familiar.
 It’s also just a flat-out fun spot.

-For those of you who don’t carry a compass with you to Walt Disney World, the Epcot Sunshine Griddle food booth is adjacent to Cool Wash and the EPCOT Experience.
+For those of you who don’t carry a compass with you to Walt Disney World, the BRUNCHCOT Booth is adjacent to Refreshment Station or Cool Wash and the Citrus Blossom Booth at the Odyssey.
 If you take a hard right at the Test Track sign, you’ll pass it.
 (I didn’t realize until writing this review that this Outdoor Kitchen is a bit tricky to find–I’ll replace the top photo with a more useful one later today.)

-This little cube has been the Donut Box during the last couple of EPCOT Food & Wine Festivals, and I think it had another name at some point, but I don’t recall.
-Whatever the case, the EPCOT Sunshine Griddle is far and away the best incarnation of this location.
+This little cube has been the Fry Basket during EPCOT Food & Wine Festival, and I think it had another name at some point, but I don’t recall.
+Whatever the case, EPCOT’s BRUNCHCOT Booth is far and away the best incarnation of this location.

-The menu encourages guests to “get ready to brunch it up with savory and sweet treats at this innovative location that thinks outside the box.”
+The 2023 menu at EPCOT’s BRUNCHCOT Booth encourages guests to “get ready to brunch it up with savory and sweet treats at this innovative location that thinks outside the box.”
 In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is worth your money and what to skip.

 We’ll start with a rundown of the EPCOT Sunshine Griddle Outdoor Kitchen food menu:

-Avocado Toast with Marinated Toybox Tomatoes & Fresh Goat Cheese on Toasted Ciabatta ($5.75) – After eating her half of this, Sarah proclaimed that it was better than the avocado toast she had a couple weeks ago at the Boathouse’s brunch.
+Avocado Toast with Marinated Toybox Tomatoes on Toasted Ciabatta ($6.00) – After eating her half of this, Sarah proclaimed that it was better than the avocado toast she had a couple weeks ago at the Boathouse’s brunch.
 (Our favorite table service restaurant at Disney Springs.)

 It’s not an apples to apples comparison, but she’s right.
 The avocado was delicious and generously applied, further enhanced by the tomato halves.
-This all was fresh and delicious, with the goat cheese providing a savory, earthy flavor.
+This all was fresh and delicious, with a savory, earthy flavor.
 The toasted ciabatta bread gave a nice crisp texture, and held up well under the substantial toppings.
 Highly recommended.